maluyckx/Network_Attacks/README.md

 Thu May 11 08:43:21 PDT 2023
 ```

-**Remark** : As we said ealier, after this protection, you will need to restart the entiere topology.
+**Remark** : As we said ealier, after this protection, you will need to restart the entire topology.
 To do so, exit the topology with the command `exit`, then use the command `sudo mn -c` to clear the mininet cache and finally relaunch the topology with the command `sudo -E python3 ~/LINFO2347/topo.py`.
 You are now ready to test the future attacks and protections !

 [comment]: <> (###########################################)
 [comment]: <> (###########################################)